-2.d - The move record
+2.dThe move record

-The secondary screen shows the last seven moves made by each side in two columns including move numbers.
-Above the moves are displayed the colours, player names and elapsedtime chess clocks for each side.
+The secondary screen shows the last moves made by each side in two columns including move numbers.
+Above the moves are displayed the colours, player names and elapsed-time chess clocks for each side.
+(There is a slight variation in the position of this information on the screen dependent on the format, however, this is self evident).

-2.d.i - The player names
+2.d.i The player names

 Above each column is displayed the names of the white and black players.
-The programs name is displayed as 'Colossus' while its opponents name is displayed as 'Opponent'.
+The programs name is displayed as "Colossus" while its opponents name is displayed as "Opponent".

-2.d.ii - The clocks
+2.d.iiThe clocks

-Below the player names are displayed the elapsed-time

-clocks for white and black.
-The clocks are in the format 'hh:mm:ss' (hh = hours, mm = minutes, ss = seconds).
+Below the player names are displayed the elapsed-time clocks for white and black.
+The clocks are in the format "hh:mm:ss" (hh = hours, mm = minutes, ss = seconds).
 The clocks show the total time used by each side in the game so far.

-2.d.iii - The moves
+2.d.iii The moves

-The moves are displayed in algebraic notation with the fromsquare followed by the to-square.
-The separator between the from- and to-squares indicates whether the move is a capture or not ('x' signifies a capture, '-' signifies a non-capture).
+The moves are displayed in algebraic notation with the from-square followed by the to-square.
+The separator between the from- and to-squares indicates whether the move is a capture or not ("x" signifies a capture, "-" signifies a non-capture).
 Castling moves are indicated with the from- and to-squares of the moving king.

-En-passant captures are indicated by the letters "EP" printed after the move.
-Promotions are indicated after the move by a '/', followed by a letter to indicate the promoted piece ('N' = knight, 'B' = bishop, 'R' = rock, 'Q' = queen).
+En-passant captures are indicated by the letters "EP" printed over the move.
+Promotions are indicated after the move by a "/", followed by a letter to indicate the promoted piece ("N"= knight, "B"= bishop, "R"= rook, "Q"= queen).

-Checks are indicated by a '+' being printed after the move.
+Checks are indicated being printed after the move. by a "+" being printed after the move.

-2.e - Technical information
+2.e Technical information

 The bottom of the secondary screen is used to display detailed information of the programs thought processes.
-This information can provide a great insight into how a good chess program works, but only takes a fraction of one percent of the programs thinking time to display it.
+This information can provide a great insight into how a good chess program works, but only takes a fraction of one percent of the program thinking time to display it.

-2.e.i - Lookahead
+2.e.i Lookahead

 When the program thinks about its move, it displays the lookahead depth of its search.
-The depth is printed in 'ply' or 'half-moves'.
+The depth is printed in "ply" or "half-moves".
 The program will search most move sequences to at least this depth, with some being searched much deeper.

-2.e.ii - Positions examined
+2.e.iiPositions examined

 The number of positions examined in the tree of move sequences is displayed.
-This number is updated after each iteration or when a new best-move is found.
-The program examines on average about 170 positions per second in the middlegame.
+This number is updated at every position and in fact takes very little time because of the single-byte/character type of display.
+The program examines, on average, about 170 (dependent on format) positions per second in the middlegame.

-2.e.iii - Best line
+2.e.iii Best line

 The program displays the best line it has found so far in its search.
-This can provide you with the usual 'hint' move and also an analysis of the game in the next few moves beyond the 'hint'!
-(Usually the line will contain a 'null' move.
+This can provide you with the usual "hint" move and also an analysis of the game in the next few moves beyond the "hint"!
+(Usually the line will contain a "null" move.
 This simply means a passive, non-capturing move has been assumed).

 Also displayed is the evaluation of the best-line, as two numbers.
 The first is the material evaluation (in terms of number of pawns up or down), the second the positional evaluation.
 A positive number means the program is better, a negative number means the opponent is better.
-If the best-line is found to lead to a checkmate then the material score will be set to plus or minus 62 with the positional score a measure of how many moves to the checkmate.
+If the best-line is found to lead to a checkmate then the material score will be set to plus or minus 62, with the positional score a measure of how many moves to the checkmate.

-2.e.iv - Current line
+2.e.iv Current line

 The move sequence the program is currently considering is displayed.
 This can be seen to change as the search progresses.
-The length of the line shown, can be adjusted as required (for further details see the 'Quantify' command described later).
+The length of the line shown, can be adjusted as required (for further details see the "Quantify" command described later).